 Before you can know how to get from Kazan to Bolgar, you first need to know about Kazan.
 Kazan is a very beautiful town founded in 1005 at the junction of the rivers Volga and Kazanka.
 Ivan the Terrible conquered the town for Russians in 1552.
 This is celebrated by the building of Saint Basils Cathedral in Red Square.
 Kazan is incredible as it has different cultures intertwined, Tartars and Russians live peacefully together.
 Christians and Muslims.

 Where else can you get a mosque and a church built side by side.
-Just another reason to love Kazan Russia!
+Just another reason travel to Kazan Russia!

 Infact while Kazan in the 90’s used to be considered quite ‘dodgy’ it down is one of Russian’s most tourist-friendly towns and will be hosting games of the 2018 FIFA World Cup!
 On the other hand, the medieval city of Bolgar, which existed between the 7th and 15th centuries AD is almost completely deserted now days.
 What was once the first capital of the Golden Horde and represents the historical cultural exchanges and transformations of Eurasia over several centuries is now basically a few buildings crumbing in the sun.
 Its a gorgeous site and a symbolic reminder of the acceptance of Islam by the Volga-Bolgars in AD 22.